 Would you like to invade a territory and exploit its diamonds, its gold, or its milk and honey?
 Wheel in the missionaries to soften up the population, and the army to righteously destroy those who fail to convert.
 Need slaves?
 Yes we can source those ethically from unbelievers, just as Moulay Ismail sourced a million Christians to build his palace at Meknes and as Europe and its New World scions sourced countless natives from Africa, crushing their religious diversity in the name of their “jealous God” (and of course for the eternal benefit of countless billions of previously heathen souls)

-But I’m digressing a bit here.
-The important point is that it is not only the faithful but even more so, atheists, who observe that religions have organised humans to achieve great things.
+The point I am making is that it is not only the faithful but even more so, those with no religious belief, who observe that religions have organised humans to achieve great things.
 Achievements good or bad, cultural or physical, but definitely great, and with awe-inspiring effectiveness.

 So if religion were to evaporate on the altar of atheist writers and vloggers, what would fill the void?

 Christians are realising now that with the move of their religion into flexibility and apology, the strict and aggressive young religion of Islam is taking over the world.
 Islam is not any harsher today than mediaeval Christianity was a few centuries back.
 And of course, there is a Christian fundamentalist backlash against the Muslim territorial invasion.
 But it’s not hard to imagine a post-Christian Islam culture maturing and softening and gradually boiling away leaving a warm residue of mild-mannered polite nothingness of appeasement as the Church of England has already done.
 Almost without exception, the Muslims I knew socially in more than a decade of working in the Middle East were more like this already than we in the West imagine.